Offices worldwide

 How to buy property in Antigua and Barbuda?

 To buy property in Antigua and Barbuda and become a member of the citizenship program, you must select a property from the government-approved list.
-You can look them up in our catalogue

 The investor contributes 10% of the object’s value to reserve housing.
 The next step is to collect documents and apply for citizenship.